 A young man is tortured in a cell.
 The reconstruction in the Museum of Memory in Ayacucho demonstrates how the Peruvian military tortured and often killed detainees.
 In 2002, the father of one of the victims, a police officer, told the Truth Commission how his son suddenly disappeared on his way home from university in Huancayo.
 The 20-year-old was released after being severely tortured, but he had to leave the country.

 As is well known, the National University of Central Peru went through a very difficult situation in 1991 and 1992.
 Political violence and systematic human rights violations occurred on a daily basis.
-Many may also remember that male and female students were found dead in empty lots.
+Many may also remember that male and female students were found dead on an open field.
 That, gentlemen, was how people lived in the Central University at that time. (...)

 I found out that two people in plain clothes had forced him into a yellow Volkswagen.
 We didn’t hear anything more from Miguel Ángel after that.
 The next day my wife went to the barracks and asked if there were any prisoners.
 They told her that 19 students were imprisoned.
 But three days later there were no students detained there.
 This worried us a lot and we reported the incident to the ombudsman's office.
 But they did not help us.
 They only told us, ‘Search for your children.’
 And, ‘Search the morgue, too.’
 Because new corpses were turning up every day in the city of Huancayo. (...)